-"This is what they told him: 'We came to the land you sent us to; it does indeed flow with milk and honey, and this is its fruit.'"
+"They reported to him and said, 'We arrived at the land you to which you sent us, and indeed it flows with milk and honey, and this is its fruit.'"
 (13:27)

 Eretz (ארץ, land) is similar to Ratzon (רצון, will or desire).
 One who wishes to enter the Holy Land must fortify himself with much longing and desire to reach his goal.